Sex after birth may not feel like the most appetizing of pastimes—and understandably so.

 In this article: 📝

-- How does sex feel after birth?
+• How does sex feel after birth?

-- Does sex hurt after birth?
+• Does sex hurt after birth?

-They will probably advise you to wait a bit for some healing to take place.
+They’ll probably advise you to wait a bit for some healing to take place.

-There’s a strong possibility your body will be telling you that it needs a rest—and requesting a bit of a sabbatical from anything entering or exiting that general area.
+Besides, there’s a strong possibility your body will be telling you that it needs a rest—and requesting a bit of a sabbatical from anything entering or exiting that general area.

 Your hormones are also playing all sorts of games that may not leave you feeling your sexiest.

-When is it safe to have sex after birth?
+When is it safe to have sex after giving birth?

-Another reason to delay having sex after birth is the risk of infection ‒ there may be some perineal or vaginal tearing, so you don’t want to aggravate the area while it’s trying to heal.
+Depending on your birthing experience, there may be some perineal or vaginal tearing, so you don’t want to aggravate the area while it’s trying to heal.

-So most doctors will recommend avoiding sex after birth until about 4-6 weeks to avoid infection.
+So, most doctors will recommend avoiding sex after birth until about 4-6 weeks to avoid infection.

 What happens if you don’t wait 6 weeks after birth?